candytale55/ANKI-VOCABULARY/README.md

 # ANKI-500-Basic-Words
-This repository is dedicated to a vocabulary learning deck that focuses on 400 basic words in English, French, Catalan / Valencian, German, Spanish, Portuguese, Italian and Romanian.
-Each card includes a word, image, translation prompt, and the option to add recordings for better retention.
+This repository is dedicated to a vocabulary learning deck that focuses on 500 basic words in English, French, Catalan / Valencian, German, Spanish, Portuguese, Italian and Romanian.
+Each card includes the word, an image, the translation to English, and the option to add recordings for better retention.

 ## Notas de Uso y Licencia: